 [Section 25B inserted by No. 20 of 2011 s.
 32.]

 25C.
-Small Business Commissioner to issue certificate in respect of request
+Commissioner to issue certificate if matter not resolved etc.

 (1) The Small Business Commissioner must, on the request of a person who may, under this Act, make an application, referral or submission to the Tribunal, issue a certificate to the person if the Commissioner is satisfied that —